Shareuhack | Complete Local AI Selection Guide 2026: Ollama vs LM Studio vs Jan + Taiwan PDPA Compliance

 Dual engine support: Both GGUF (llama.cpp) and Apple MLX models.
 On Apple Silicon, the MLX engine delivers noticeably faster inference.

 LM Link (introduced in v0.4.7): Connect to remote LM Studio instances with Tailscale end-to-end encryption.
-Data flows to your own configured remote machine, not LM Studio's servers.
+Data flows to your own configured remote machine, not through LM Studio's servers.
 Useful for small teams sharing AI compute within an office.

 Ollama: Engineer's AI Infrastructure